ARMmbed/mbed-os-example-pelion/README.md

   Before enabling FW updates, it's recomended that the application is able to initialize the network and connect to Pelion DM.

-  Once the connection is successfull, you can follow the steps below to enable the platform to receive FW updates.
+  Once the connection is successfull, you can follow the steps below to enable the board to receive FW updates.
 Note the configuration for the application in this section should match with the one on  the bootloader - see section below.

   - Common configuration